Shauncat/BadgameHERO/Chargen.md

 * the character’s highest possible DCV (assuming he uses all applicable Combat Skill Levels for DCV; the GM may or may not also want to include bonuses from commonly-used Combat or Martial Maneuvers)
 * the character’s SPD
 * the Active Points divided by 5 in powers that are not defenses, but have significant defensive utility, like Invisibility or Desolidification

+### Skill Rolls
+15- is an *effective*, rather than *hard*, cap.
+This means that, at the table, you should generally not be rolling with target numbers greater than 15.
+However, skill levels can be bought to account for the penalties associated with mechanics such as Requires a Roll, Variable Pool Powers, Power SKills, and the EGO vs EGO roll for Summon.